-The TOPS Program and the Agricultural Technology Adoption Initiative (ATAI) will host Kyle Murphy, Policy Manager of MIT's Abdul Latif Jameel's Poverty Action Lab (J-PAL), to present on randomized evaluations, and hold a discussion on what makes them powerful and what lessons can be drawn from them.
+The TOPS Program and the Agricultural Technology Adoption Initiative (ATAI) hosted Kyle Murphy, Policy Manager of MIT's Abdul Latif Jameel's Poverty Action Lab (J-PAL), to present on randomized evaluations, and hold a discussion on what makes them powerful and what lessons can be drawn from them.

 - Evidence in Agriculture: Information - an overview of emerging insights from the Randomized Control Trial (RCT) literature on information constraints to agricultural technology adoption among smallholder farmers in the developing world.
 The session will review results from evaluations on agricultural extension, social networks, and improving the pedagogical method of extension services.
 How and when does information influence a farmer's input decisions?
 What are the potential barriers to farmers learning and how can we best address those constraints?